 Our Maximizing Strengths Masterclass© is a six-module, evidence-based package that can help clients in this way.
 With all the materials needed, it’s a thorough approach to discovering the unique blend of strengths your client possesses.

-We also have an abundance of tools in our Toolkit, one of which is the Strengths-Based Résumé.
-The goal of this intervention is to help clients consider potential jobs through the lens of their personal strengths rather than simply selecting based on skillset.
+We also have an abundance of worksheets to download, one of which is the Job Crafting for Ikigai exercise.
+The goal of this intervention is to help clients consider potential ways to craft their current job and experience more joy in what they do.

 17 Motivation & Goal-Achievement Exercises – If you’re looking for more science-based ways to help others reach their goals, this collection contains 17 validated motivation & goals-achievement tools for practitioners.
 Use them to help others turn their dreams into reality by applying the latest science-based behavioral change techniques.